 Roger Mohrlang (1978-2016), Professor Emeritus of Theology

-With my warm greetings, love and prayers for you,
+With my warm greetings in Christ and my prayers for you,